wrtobin/wrtobin.github.io/index.md

 ### Publications and Presentations

+Chan, Victor W. L. and *Tobin, W.R.* et al, "Image-Based Multi-scale Mechanical Analysis of Strain Amplification in Neurons Embedded in Collagen Gel", Computer Methods in Biomechanics and Biomedical Engineering, in submission.

 Load Balancing Multiscale Simulations - SIAM Conference for Computational Science and Engineering 2015 - Minisymposium on Partitioning for Multiple Constraints and Objectives.

 Parallel Infrastructure for Multiscale Simulation - SIAM Conference for Parallel Processing 2014 - Minisymposium on Applications and Impact of FASTMATH II